 Many owners wonder if they should use modular construction.
 Will it save both money and time, without sacrificing quality?
 Will they get what they want with modular or do they have to make sacrifices?
 This article attempts to bring clarity to those questions.

-As you may have expected, there is a clear relationship between savings with modular and the complexity of design.
-This is true of all construction but has an exponential affect with modular.
-This is because modular manufacturers produce modules as pre-designed and pre-engineered elements.
-The extent of adjustment or changeability to these elements will change cost.
+As you may have expected, there is a clear relationship between savings with modular and the complexity of the design.
+This is true of all construction but has an exponential effect with modular.
+This is because modular manufacturers produce modules as predesigned and pre-engineered elements.
+The extent of adjustment or changeability to these elements will change the cost.

 To make this point, consider common examples of the least changeable modular systems: tents, sheds, industrial high bay enclosures, and portable classrooms.
 In each case, the owner values quality space but does not need to change or modify the system in order to maximize value.

-In this environment they may not be fully leveraging repetitive design elements.
-Overall cost of design, related coordination and construction costs, rise to meet the same types of cost experienced with conventional buildings.
-If the owner’s needs, as represented by the conceptual design and complexity of systems of the building, cannot fit neatly within a modular factories “model”, it doesn’t mean that modular may not be the right choice (due to many other benefits of modular) it just means that they should not expect to save money when compared to conventional construction.
+In this environment, they may not be fully leveraging repetitive design elements.
+The overall cost of design, related coordination, and construction costs rise to meet the same types of cost experienced with conventional buildings.
+If the owner’s needs, as represented by the conceptual design and complexity of systems of the building, cannot fit neatly within a modular factory “model”, it doesn’t mean that modular may not be the right choice (due to many other benefits of modular) it just means that they should not expect to save money when compared to conventional construction.

 The chart below represents 3 different general types of modular building approaches discussed above.
-The most expensive is represented by a proud peacock, “fully adaptive” to deep design process delivers cost predictability, time savings and elegance.
+The most expensive is represented by a proud peacock, “fully adaptive” to the deep design process delivers cost predictability, time savings, and elegance.

-The thoroughbred defined by Websters as “truly outstanding” in the middle, may represent the most widely utilized form for modular buildings, given it arguably finds the right balance between leveraging pre-engineered elements, and adding owners design inspiration and custom needs.
-Naturally, the least expensive is where Owners seek out a pre-designed and pre-engineered unit that meets their need without extensive customization or alteration.
+The thoroughbred defined by Websters as “truly outstanding” in the middle, may represent the most widely utilized form for modular buildings, given it arguably finds the right balance between leveraging pre-engineered elements, and adding owner’s design inspiration and custom needs.
+Naturally, the least expensive is where Owners seek out a predesigned and pre-engineered unit that meets their needs without extensive customization or alteration.